Creating trust through transparency

 Open communication creates trust.
 That’s why Wintershall Dea is committed to transparency in its sustainability reporting.

-Wintershall Dea continuously publishes key performance indicators (KPI) relevant non-financial information.
+Wintershall Dea continuously publishes relevant non-financial information.
 We follow internationally accepted reporting standards, allowing our stakeholders to compare our ecological, economic and social performance with others.
-We also use KPIs to identify potential for improvement and measure our progress.
+We also use these indicators to identify potential for improvement and measure our progress.

 (1) Consolidated pro-forma data.
 Data includes all production sites on equity basis (percentage by shares) according to IOGP w/o exploration and administration.

 (2) Scope 3 emissions have not previously been reported by Wintershall or DEA.
 We believe that Scope 3 emissions are an integral part of greenhouse gas reporting and climate change mitigation.
 As a first step, we determine our Scope 3 emissions based on category 11 – use of sold products – of the GHG Protocol, which is considered to be the most relevant category for an E&P company.
 Subsequently, we will complement our Scope 3 reporting by other relevant categories.

 (3) Data on Energy intensity is based on Wintershall Dea activities with operational control.